Sorry, you need to enable JavaScript to visit this website.

 The BiH Constitution delegates the responsibility for the provision of health-care to the two entities and BD BiH.
 There is no state level ministry of health, although the BiH Ministry of Civil Affairs is responsible for national coordination and international strategies related to health.
 BiH has a total of 13 health insurance funds and 13 ministries or departments responsible for the provision of healthcare services, in an arrangement that directly follows the constitutional structure of the country.

-The FBIH Constitution describes healthcare as a joint responsibility of the entity and of the cantons, supported by the eleven ministries of health and the eleven health insurance funds: one fund in each canton and at the entity level through the ‘Solidarity Fund’.
+The FBIH Constitution describes healthcare as a joint responsibility of the entity and of the cantons, supported by the eleven ministries of health and the eleven health insurance funds: one fund in each canton and at the entity level through the “Solidarity Fund”.
 The latter was designed to equalise access to the most sophisticated healthcare and to pay for priority public health programmes such as immunisation.
 Service provision varies widely across the cantons in terms of access, quality and cost, with some cantons requiring an annual fee as well as co-payments for a wide range of services.
-RS has one health ministry and one health insurance fund, while BD BiH has one department that is responsible for health and one health insurance fund.
+RS has one health ministry and one health insurance fund, while BD BiH has a department responsible for health and another one for health insurance fund.

 Cross-sectoral cooperation